Before...the deck was rotted pressure treated wood (yes even PT will rot eventually).

 I made the white cotton curtains with blackout liner so this room can go from light to dark in daylight.

 to Urban Squirrel!
-I'm Kelty, a real estate agent and savvy DIY'er.
-Being a lover of design, I created this blog to share my and others DIY/Reno projects.
-A vintage shopper and true up-cycler I am an ultimate deal finder.
-Enjoy the projects and ideas!
+I'm Kelty,the savvy DIY'er behind this blog.
+Being a lover of design, I created this blog to share my own and others DIY/Reno projects.
+A vintage shopper and true up-cycler I'm an ultimate deal finder.
+I have a background in Real Estate and IT, enjoy the projects and ideas!